Hardeepsingh980/AKJ-APIs/README.md

 # AKJ-APIs
 Proper APIs for fetching latest kirtan from akj.org.

+## Warning
+These API are no more working.
+The databases for these have been deleted.

 ## Introduction
 [akj.org](https://akj.org) contains more than 20,000 kirtan files.
 This APIs have access to all these 20,000 files as well as the new files the admin will add into akj.org.